flaneurette/SSH-Ed25519-Key-Generation-Guide/README.md

 3. Verify files copied correctly
 4. Unmount immediately
 5. Note rotation date
+6. If possible, also wrap your vc containers with GPG for cold cloud-storage
 ```
 ---

-## Why Not Generate Keys on Windows?
+## Why not generate keys on windows?

 ```
 Server generation advantages: